swetul/C3040_A2/README.md

   2. Select File and click on save, name the file "index.md".

   3. Type your resume into Atom, remember in markdown format.
+To preview your document hit ctrl-shift-m.

   4. Finally save the file and create a new file and name it "README.md", if you want to provide any useful comments or remarks for people who will view your project, put this information in the new file.
   5. Save both files.